 My Rating: 4.5 / 5

-Review Summary: The BigBlue 28W Solar Charger worked perfectly on a month-long thru hike, keeping electronics for two hikers charged indefinitely.
+Review Summary: The BigBlue 28W Solar Charger worked perfectly on our two mid-distance thru hikes, keeping electronics for two hikers charged indefinitely.
 It especially shines (so to speak) in shade and intermittent sun, where it anecdotally seemed to work much better than its competition.
 It’s reasonably compact considering how well it performs, but if it weighed a bit less it would be an easy 5 stars.

 Pros and Cons